 - An Annual Report is published of the work of the CFB.
 In addition, JACEI reports annually to the governing body of the Methodist Church (the Methodist Conference), and this contains an assessment of whether the CFB has managed the Funds under its control in accordance with the aims of the Methodist Church.
 These annual reports are available to all CFB and Epworth clients and are publicly available online.
 Each Annual Report includes detailed disclosure on

-- Significant Stewardship issues
+- Engagement on significant Stewardship (ethical investment) issues

-- Role and function of the Committee
+- The role, function and membership of the Committee

 - Named contacts